korgano/SDGundamBattleAlliance_Rebalance_SDK/README.md

 ## Mod Warning

-Only **ONE** mod can change values at a time.
+Only **ONE** mod can change values in a uAsset at a time.
 If multiple mods attempt to mod the same file (for example, `GOP_UnitMS.uasset`), major issues may occur.

 To mitigate this, the Pre-Edited Assets folder has several assets that have been modded with changes that users may want.
 You can tune them as necessary for your own mods.